Unveiling the Least Common Multiple (LCM) of 15 and 35: A Deep Dive into Number Theory

 Introduction: What is the LCM?

 The Least Common Multiple (LCM) of two or more integers is the smallest positive integer that is divisible by all the integers.
-It's a fundamental concept in mathematics used extensively in various applications, from simplifying fractions to solving problems in areas like scheduling and music theory.
+Practically speaking, it's a fundamental concept in mathematics used extensively in various applications, from simplifying fractions to solving problems in areas like scheduling and music theory.
 In this article, we'll focus on finding the LCM of 15 and 35, providing multiple approaches to solve this seemingly simple problem and highlighting the underlying mathematical principles.

 Method 1: Listing Multiples